Look at issues from every angle to see the big picture

-The series of first-year courses is carefully planned to build your understanding of the whole organization, eventually building to big questions of business’s impact on society.
+The series of first-year core courses is carefully planned to build your understanding of the whole organization, eventually building to big questions of business’s impact on society.
 Orientation to Management gives you the tools and the frameworks that you’ll need for the remainder of your MBA career.
 In the Organizational Perspectives courses, you’ll learn to rigorously apply those tools and draw on a variety of disciplines to illuminate the perspectives of various stakeholders.
 All of those perspectives come together in The Executive, which teaches you to take a CEO’s view of the entire organization and tackle major challenges.

 Orientation to Management is a series of foundational courses.
 This series of courses teaches you the skills and language you will need in any career in business and management.

 Inside a core course: Modeling Managerial Decisions

 Get a conceptual framework for analyzing group dynamics, diagnosing performance problems, and designing appropriate interventions, and develop practical skills for building effective groups and teams.

 Learn the bookkeeping mechanics and the economic concepts, such as assets, liabilities, and income, that provide the foundation of accounting systems around the world.

 Probability Modeling and Statistics

 Understand and apply concepts and statistical methods including probability, simulation, confidence intervals, hypothesis testing, and applied regression modeling.